 No one mentioned it, but as we were gnashing our teeth about the difficulty of removing bad teachers from the public school system, the Virginia legislature was voting on a measure that would have brought decisive change to our system — the elimination of teacher tenure.

 Virginia doesn't call its system of job security "tenure," but after just three years of teaching, a teacher gets a "continuing contract," which amounts to the same thing.
+By contrast, university professors typically don't get tenure until they've been on the job for seven years.
+And even then, only a minority gets it.
+Many college instructors are not tenured faculty.

 Do you have life tenure in your job?
 Unless you are one of the above mentioned professors, a federal judge or a public school teacher, the answer is almost certainly no. So why do teachers have it?
 Whose interests does it serve other than the teachers'?
 It permits sloth and incompetence.
 Can you keep your job without reference to how well you perform it?
 Tenure insulates teachers from accountability.
 The unions really put one over on the public.
 Is it hopeless?